rleuneRT/dev_process/github_milestones.md

 - stories can link back to a specific milestone & issues in a repo
   - its handy to use a query to show e.g. all bugs of e.g. jumpscale8 repo and then link this 1 query to a story card in the projorg

+There are maximum 3 milestones per prodorg repo

+-

 DO NOT
 - use timing milestones e.g. may16